hyperstack-org/hyperstack/docs/installation/installation.md

 ##### Mounting a component from an existing page

-Another approach is to add a regular component again using the generator:
+Another approach is to add a simple component using the component generator:

 `bundle exec rails g hyper:component HyperTest`